mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "Come, let's get you out into the light."

 "I...
-I am too weak to do that."
+I am too weak to do that right now."

 "We can heal you.
 We have-" _We used it all._ "We can get you to a place where you'll be safe."